For best experience please turn on javascript and use a modern browser!

 The appearances, types, and impact of violence in social interactions are complex and far-reaching.
 In this minor we bring together a diverse array of disciplinary approaches and theories to help students study this complexity and to help them reflect critically on the roles of violence in human life.
 The multidisciplinary character of the minor will present students with approaches they will not encounter while enrolled in a monodisciplinary program and, as such, will challenge them to think across disciplinary borders and ideas.

-The minor is formed around a nucleus of lecturers from sociology, anthropology, development studies and child development, with a few guest lectures from other disciplines.
+The minor is formed around a nucleus of lecturers from anthropology, development studies, child development and political science, with guest lectures from other disciplines.
 Throughout the minor’s courses – the introductory course, followed by Violence 1, 2 and 3 - these disciplinary perspectives and their differences, overlaps and connections continuously come to the fore.
 The final course of the minor, the “Violence Project”, sees students from diverse disciplinary backgrounds working together in teams in research projects.
 Demonstrated (successful) usage of multidisciplinarity will be an important criterion in the grading of the project’s end result.

 Entry requirements